flywheel-apps/freesurfer-recon-all/README.md

 To run this gear you need to select structural MRI file(s) as inputs and set configuration parameters.
 Minimally, the "anatomical" input file and a Freesurfer license need to be provided.

-Note: Known issues: it was recently discovered there may be some inaccuracies in the talairach registration (subject/mri/talairach.xfm) when a volume has been defaced and the face voxels are replaced with 0s.
-We have found some problems in the 1000 Functional Connectomes anatomical data where the defacing is very aggressive.
-No problems were found in the UK BioBank data.
-Mostly, this is not relevant, but it can affect the estimated intracranial volume (eTIV) which can then affect group results when volume or surface area are being corrected by eTIV.
-This was discovered by comparing the eTIV from version 5.3 with that of versions 6.0 and 7.X.

 # Inputs

 ![Inputs](README_img/inputs.png)